This Pineapple Salsa Recipe is fresh and sweet, making it perfect for adding a burst of flavor to tacos, meats, or simply enjoying with chips.

 Tips For Success

-- Drain Excess Liquid: As the salsa sits liquid will start to pool at the bottom, if you notice some I recommend draining it off to keep the rest from getting soggy.
+- Drain Excess Liquid: As the salsa sits, liquid may pool at the bottom.
+If this happens, just drain it off to keep the salsa fresh.

 Storage

-Store the pineapple salsa in an airtight container in the refrigerator.
+- Store this pineapple salsa recipe in an airtight container in the refrigerator.
 It will stay fresh for up to 3 days.
 Stir before serving.

 More Delicious Summer Recipes: